AlexGonRo/RU-CCMWLI_GeoChatbot/README.md

 **Course:** Cognitive Computational Modeling of Language and Web Interaction

+A travel recommendation chatbot that suggests destinations based on descriptions provided by the user.

 ## DATA

 This work uses GloVe embeddings.
 You can download them from: https://nlp.stanford.edu/data